SFT20/UAUC-Hazard-Reporting/README.md

 ### Data Source

+This table shows the Sharepoint columns for the UAUC solution

 | Columns  |  Type |
 |---|---|
 | Unsafe Act / Unsafe Condition (UA/UC) Observed  |  Single line of text |